 The Nikon mirrorless camera system is very new.
 It made its debut in 2018, but already there are three cameras in two different sensor sizes, and an increasing number of new Nikkor Z lenses.

-We've also just reviewed the Nikkor Z 58mm f/0.95 Noct lens.
+We have reviewed the spectacular Nikkor Z 58mm f/0.95 Noct lens, however.
 No, that's not a misprint – it really does have a maximum aperture of f/0.95.
 This is very much a showcase lens designed to demonstrate just what the Nikon Z system can do, and it's priced well beyond most people's budgets, but its performance is pretty spectacular.

 Nikon is probably best known for its DSLR cameras, and these are still going strong.
 In fact, it's just launched the brand new Nikon D780.
 You can read more about the pros and cons of these different camera types in our DSLR vs mirrorless cameras article.

 The latest Nikon mirrorless model is the Nikon Z 50, an APS-C mirrorless camera aimed at hobbyists and influencers, and a whole lot smaller and less expensive than the full frame Nikon Z 6 and Z 7.
-The Z 50 also comes with two new Nikkor Z DX lenses: the Nikkor Z DX 16-50mm f/3.5-6.3 VR kit lens with a super slim retracting design, and an inexpensive Nikkor Z DX 50-250mm f/4.5-6.3 VR telephoto zoom.
+The Z 50 also comes with two new Nikkor Z DX lenses: the rather good Nikkor Z DX 16-50mm f/3.5-6.3 VR kit lens with a super slim retracting design, and an inexpensive but equally impressive Nikkor Z DX 50-250mm f/4.5-6.3 VR telephoto zoom.

 The best news of all is that the Z 50 uses the same Nikon Z lens mount as the full frame models, and can use the same FTZ mount adaptor to fit Nikon DSLR lenses.

 Thats not the only Nikon news, however.
 The company has also issued a series of firmware updates for the Z 6 and Z 7 to enhance both their performance and their features.